icedpygui/IcedPyGui/CONTRIBUTING.md

 Some parameters like width, height, and padding have a specific way they are handled.
 In the cases of width and height, they come over as 2 parameters (i.e. width: <f32>, width_fill: bool), a f32 and a bool for each.
 These are converted to Length with a helper file.
 The padding comes over as a Vec<f32> and is converted to a Padding using a helper file.
 See the button or another file for an example.

 Parameters that require a python class/rust enum equivalent come over as an Option<PyObject>.
-This type is converted to their Iced equivalent in the your module.
+This type is converted to their Iced equivalent in your module.
 The reason there seems to be duplication is that a python class that is used for linting needs to have a corresponding enum in rust that is defined by pyo3.
-Therefore, a conversion routines needed for all widgets that use these python classes.
+Therefore, a conversion routines was needed for all widgets that use these python classes.

 ##### Add any messaging
 Messages for each widget are added in your widget's module.
 A single entry will be added in the app module later.
 This keeps the app module from growing out of hand and keeps the widget code mostly confined to one module.
 The widget will be wrapped with an id so the message in the app module will be MyWidget(usize, any other parameter).
 Therefore the typical naming will be MyWidgetMessage.
 If the name seems long, abbreviate the MyWidget part.